-As the winter breaks and the cold begins to thaw for warmer days its time to get your camera out and practise our spring photography tips.
+As the winter breaks and the cold begins to thaw for warmer days it’s time to get your camera out and practise our spring photography tips.

 Macro photographers love spring!
 Flowers and insects start to rear their sleepy heads when the winter temperatures start to fade.
 Spring photography is a great time to get your macro lens out.

-Take time to look closely at these small objects as they are often overlooked by many photographers, but for a macro enthusiast, they offer a host of opportunities.
+Take time to look closely at these small objects as they are often overlooked by many photographers, but for a macro enthusiast they offer a host of opportunities.

 Mount your camera on a tripod and using manual focusing.
 Use the focus peaking mode on your live view (if you have one) and zoom in to ensure perfect focus.
 Always consider your surroundings and angles.
 Be on the lookout for new angles and crops.
 Nothing ruins an image of a flower than a distracting (more colourful) background.

-The unpredictable nature of the spring photography weather is a brilliant source of drama in your landscape’s sky.
+The unpredictable nature of the spring weather is a brilliant source of drama in your landscape’s sky.

 Think about how strong sunlight tries to pierce the thick stormy looking clouds.
 Those heavenly rays of sun look amazing on land or seascape.
 These dramatic weather conditions really pay dividends for shots of lone walkers on the beach or far-off distant objects.

 If you’re an early riser you want to mist the famed spring mist.
 It’s a wonderful natural feature to disguise distracting elements in a scene.
 It also sets the mood of a shot instantly.
 Getting up high and shooting from elevated positions gives you the chance to look across a wider plain and show off the size and breadth of the soft low-lying mist.

 Check the weather the night before.
-Head out early after a clear, still night when the temperature has dropped a little
+Head out early after a clear, still night when the temperature has dropped a little.

 Is your garden or balcony ready for the return of the wildlife?
 It’s worth time preparing your space to make sure you’ve got the best angles and backgrounds for your bird photos.

-Buy a bird table and blanket it with a piece of fake turf to give that natural look (and maybe some branches)
+Buy a bird table and blanket it with a piece of fake turf to give that natural look (and maybe some branches).